davidhin/vuldoctor_v2/README.md

 As modern software complexity increases, open-source dependencies are increasingly relied upon to efficiently incorporate functionality into these systems.
 Even if the software is securely designed, vulnerabilities in these third-party dependencies can lead to security breaches.
 VulDoctor is a web application utilizing machine learning and AI that allows users to dynamically track security vulnerabilities in their code repositories and receive updates on the newest vulnerabilities in the software component.

+A sample of the application can be found [here](https://vuldoctor2.herokuapp.com).
+However, all functionality may not be present.

 ## Running locally

 Note: This software is primarily experimental, and hence requires some setup.